Associate Professor of Law

 Email | SSRN |

-Haochen has presented papers at numerous conferences.
-His recent work on intellectual property has been selected for presentation at the Fourth Harvard-Stanford International Junior Faculty Forum, the plenary session of the Eleventh Intellectual Property Scholars Conference, and the Fourth Junior Scholars in Intellectual Property Workshop at Michigan State University College of Law.
-Haochen has also given faculty workshops or guest talks at Cornell Law School, Duke Law School, University of Toronto Faculty of Law, UC Davis Law School, University of North Carolina Law School, and Vanderbilt Law School.
+Haochen has given public lectures at many leading law schools in North America, Europe and Asia.
+He has also spoken at many international conferences.
+His recent work on intellectual property has been selected for presentation at the Fourth Harvard-Stanford International Junior Faculty Forum, the Plenary Session of the Eleventh Intellectual Property Scholars Conference, and the Fourth Junior Scholars in Intellectual Property Workshop at Michigan State University College of Law.

-The Luxury Economy and Intellectual Property: Critical Reflections (Oxford University Press, forthcoming 2014) (edited with Barton Beebe and Madhavi Sunder)
+The Luxury Economy and Intellectual Property: Critical Reflections (Haochen Sun, Barton Beebe and Madhavi Sunder eds., Oxford University Press, 2015)

-“Reforming Anti-Dilution Protection in the Globalization of Luxury Brands,” 43 Georgetown Journal of International Law (forthcoming spring 2014)
+“Reforming Anti-Dilution Protection in the Globalization of Luxury Brands,” 45 Georgetown Journal of International Law 783-823 (2014) [Download]

 “The Distinctiveness of a Fashion Monopoly,” 3 New York University Journal of Intellectual Property and Entertainment Law 142-196 (2013) [Download]